matrix-org/matrix-spec-proposals/proposals/4027-custom-images-in-reactions.md

 ## Unstable prefix

-Until this proposal is merged into the spec, the `shortcode` key should be prefixed with `com.beeper.msc4027.`.
+Until this proposal is merged into the spec, the `shortcode` unstable field name should be `com.beeper.reaction.shortcode`.

 An unstable prefix for the `key` in `m.relates_to` is not necessary as the spec already allows arbitrary data to be used as the `key`.
 This MSC merely adds